okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/terraform-manage-multiple-domains/main/index.md

 ### Update the domain with the CNAME and TXT records

 This step requires adding DNS records to the custom domain using your domains' service provider.
 This usually requires administrative access.
-If you do not have this access, contact your system administrator.
+If you don't have this access, contact your system administrator.

 The specific user interface or commands for adding the `CNAME` and `TXT` records depends on your service provider.
 Some may include automation using Terraform.

 The following are the generic steps to add the records.
-The specific interface will vary.
+The specific interface varies.

 1. Locate the JSON output from the [Create a custom domain resource](#create-a-custom-domain-resource).

-1. Log into your domain provider for your custom domain and navigate to the domain record editor.
+1. Sign in to your domain provider for your custom domain and navigate to the domain record editor.

 1. Create a `CNAME` record that maps your custom brand to a domain that Okta creates just for this custom domain.
-The values you need for this step are in the object in the JSON output with a `record_type` of `"CNAME"`.
+The values that you need for this step are in the object in the JSON output with a `record_type` of `"CNAME"`.

     1. Set the fully qualified domain name (FQDN) of the `CNAME` record to the value of the `fqdn` field in the JSON output.